October 07, 2020

 August 11, 2019

 I looked at other Master’s programs.
 In particular, I researched Wharton Executive MBA (WEMBA) in San Francisco.
-They fly all the faculty from Pennsylvania ever other week.
-I even took a few courses form the same program.
+They fly all the faculty from Pennsylvania every other week.
+I even took a few courses from the same program.
 The requirement of being tied and having to come to SF every other week for two years is too limiting for me.
-The price is very steel.
+The price is very steep.

-I looked at master degrees from Harvard Extension and even took a course from them.
+I looked at master’s degrees from Harvard Extension and even took a course from them.
 I didn’t like their approach.
-It’s too rigid with the focus on minute details, fact and rote memorization.
-The requirement for home assignment for some courses are too arcane (must be only in MS Word with certain font size and margins).
+It’s too rigid with the focus on minute details, facts and rote memorization.
+The requirements for home assignments for some courses are too arcane (must be only in MS Word with certain font size and margins).
 The fact that they require students to come to every live webinar every week (missing even a single webinar is not allowed) is very depressing and limiting.
 The platform is clunky (can’t download videos for online viewing).

-I like the HEC Paris uses Coursera which is one of the best platforms for online courses.
+I like that HEC Paris uses Coursera which is one of the best platforms for online courses.
 The MSIE content is relatively new and the approach is more practical.
-I’m in cohort 4 which means that it’s only fourth batch of students.
+I’m in cohort 4 which means that it’s only the fourth batch of students.
 If I’m not mistaken, cohorts 2 and 3 are still studying and haven’t graduated.
-Being in the 4th cohort means that university and Coursera ironed out all the kicks and perfected the program.
+Being in the 4th cohort means that university and Coursera ironed out all the kinks and perfected the program.

-The application process was lengthy but totally doable: few essays, video cover letter, bio, experience and two references (done by email).
-The Coursera and HEC Paris staff are responsive and all the logistics ran smooth so far.
-The students have incredible backgrounds and I’m sure we’ll learn a great deal form each other in addition to the lectures and projects.
+The application process was lengthy but totally doable: a few essays, video cover letter, bio, experience and two references (done by email).
+The Coursera and HEC Paris staff are responsive and all the logistics ran smoothly so far.
+The students have incredible backgrounds and I’m sure we’ll learn a great deal from each other in addition to the lectures and projects.

 I’ll try to keep writing about my journey through this innovative and practical Master of Science program.